baryluk/dmt/README.md

 You can use space or tabs, or mix of them.
 But consistency is required for matching indent levels.

-If you open a new indent level, the next line, must have same indent as previous line + new indent.
+If you open a new indent level, the next line must have the same indent as the previous line + new indent.

 So for example, this is allowed: